Core concepts

 App ID

-The App ID is a unique key generated by Agora's platform to identify each project.
-Each project in your account is assigned its own unique App ID.
+The App ID is a unique key generated by Agora to identify each project and provide billing and other statistical data services.
 The App ID is critical for connecting users within your app.
-It's used to initialize the Agora Engine in your app, and as one of the required keys to create authentication tokens for secure communication.
-Retrieve your App ID using the Agora Console.
+It is used to initialize the Agora Engine in your app, and as one of the required keys to create authentication tokens for secure communication.
+Retrieve the App ID for your project using the Agora Console.

-For applications requiring access controls, such as those in production environments, choose an App ID + Token mechanism for user authentication when creating a new project.
-Without an authentication token, your environment is open to anyone with access to your App ID.
+App IDs are stored on the front-end client and do not provide access control.
+Projects using only an App ID allow any user with the App ID to join.
+For access control, especially in production environments, choose the App ID + Token mechanism for user authentication when creating a new project.
+Without authentication tokens, your environment is open to anyone with access to your App ID.

 App Certificate